japila-books/apache-spark-internals/docs/storage/MemoryStore.md

 evictBlocksToFreeSpace...FIXME

-evictBlocksToFreeSpace is used when StorageMemoryPool is requested to xref:memory:StorageMemoryPool.adoc#acquireMemory[acquireMemory] and xref:memory:StorageMemoryPool.adoc#freeSpaceToShrinkPool[freeSpaceToShrinkPool].
+evictBlocksToFreeSpace is used when StorageMemoryPool is requested to memory:StorageMemoryPool.md#acquireMemory[acquireMemory] and memory:StorageMemoryPool.md#freeSpaceToShrinkPool[freeSpaceToShrinkPool].

 == [[contains]] Checking Whether Block Exists In MemoryStore